Alexi McCammond parts ways with Teen Vogue over past tweets

 “I should not have tweeted what I did and I have taken full responsibility for that,” the journalist said in a statement posted on social media.
 “I look at my work and growth in the years since, and have redoubled my commitment to growing in the years to come as both a person and as a professional.”

-McCammond, who is Black, was tapped as the incoming editor in chief to replace Lindsay Peoples Wagner, but the tweets from when she was a teenager and college student as recently as 2011 resurfaced after the appointment was announced.
+McCammond, who is Black, was tapped as the incoming editor in chief to replace Lindsay Peoples Wagner, but the tweets from when she was a teenager and college student in 2011 resurfaced after the appointment was announced.

 Calls for the magazine to replace her were mounting, with more than 20 Teen Vogue staff members posting a statement last week saying they had written management in support of readers and others alarmed by the now-deleted tweets.
 They noted that McCammond’s appointment comes at a time of “historically high anti-Asian violence and amid the ongoing struggles of the LGBTQ community.”